mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 	```

-If you have ever used a Swift `Clock`, which was introduced in Swift 5.7, or a Combine `Scheduler`, then you were again using a dependency.
+If you have ever used `Task.sleep`, or `clock.sleep`, which were introduced in Swift 5.7, or a Combine `Scheduler`, then you were again using a dependency.
 Those objects speak with the outside world in order to execute work at a later time, and we have no ability to tell those processes to do things in a different manner.

 ---
 	_Examples of dependencies_